Estimated reading time: 3 minutes

 A lot of people are starting to think seriously about how much meat they eat on a daily basis.
 Some people have ethical concerns about how much animal products they eat, others are aware of the environmental impact of farming for meat, and others realize that a lot of meat in the diet simply isn’t healthy.
 Yes to all of this for me.

 However, most people rely on meat for the vast majority of their protein consumption, which is crucial for healthy muscle growth amongst other things.
 So, what can we do to get the protein we need without as much meat or none at all?

 A teaspoon of powder is all it takes

 We all know the nutritional benefits of milk in the diet, with the calcium, iron, and other additions it has for your diet.
 However, making one replacement can help you not only get the same calcium but also add some protein to your morning glass of milk.
 Soybeans are a tremendous source of complete protein, meaning they have both protein and the amino acids that typically go with it in animal sources of protein.
 Of course, milk isn’t the only way to have your soy, but it’s an easy replacement to make and it tastes great.

 All that power in one little bean

 If you’re looking to live a healthy, active lifestyle and you need plenty of protein to make sure that your muscles are regenerating and growing as they should, then powdered protein may be something you’re familiar with.
-However, this article tells you all you need to know about a potential replacement that doesn’t rely on animal products: rice protein powder.
 Not only can it help you up your protein throughout the day, but it can also help you replace meals if you’re trying to cut down on your portions.